iamantony/iamantony.github.io/_draft/my_dev_machine.md

 choose path to install (I set default - /opt/Qt), choose Qt versions that you want to use and additional components.
 Then installer will download all components and that's all.

-Start QtCreator (find it's shortcut in OS menu), check the settings and try to compile some simple project to check that all is working fine.
+After installation of desired Qt versions, run QtCreator (find it's shortcut in OS menu), check the settings (don't forget to check that all installed Qt versions are available) and try to compile some simple project to check that all is working fine.

 ### Install Boost